 Huang Pu River

 Huang Pu River is the largest river in Shanghai.
-It is more attractive to look at when the sky turn dark at night.
+It is more attractive to look at when the sky turns dark at night.
 There is a cruise along the Huang Pu River.
 I have tried the Guang Zhou River Cruise so I was not eager to try the Huang Pu River Cruise in Shanghai.
 It is spectacular to see the neon colors flashing everywhere.
-Don’t miss the Huang Pu River Cruise, the skyline at night is unbelievable stunning.
+Don’t miss the Huang Pu River Cruise, the skyline at night is unbelievably stunning.

 Mercedes Benz Arena in Shanghai – The Clam Shell or Hamburger

 It is formerly known as Shanghai World Expo Cultural Center/上海世博会文化中心 during the 2010 Shanghai Expo.